-Lebanese blockade main roads demanding action over plunging pound
+Protesters blockade main roads in Lebanon demanding action over plunging pound and dire economic hardships

 Demonstrators blocked key roads across Lebanon on Monday in protest at the country's political paralysis after the Lebanese pound hit record lows on the black market.